hantaotaohan/stars/README.md

 ## Python

+- [cjbassi/rofi-files](https://github.com/cjbassi/rofi-files) - Use rofi to search files and directories with fd and open them with xdg-open
 - [olixu/CBDict](https://github.com/olixu/CBDict) - This program monitors the clipboard of the system and translate the word from English to Chinese by YouDao api, especially designed for Students who are working under linux environment where there is no simple translater when you reading papers.
 - [xxNull-lsk/my_dict](https://github.com/xxNull-lsk/my_dict) - 一款中英文词典
 - [dialect-app/dialect](https://github.com/dialect-app/dialect) - A translation app for GNOME.